SSHazam: Hide Your C2 Inside of SSH

 Summary

-SSHazam is a technique that allows command and control (C2) traffic to be hidden within standard SSH tunnels.
-This method aims to evade network detection systems by disguising malicious activity as legitimate SSH connections.
+SSHazam is a technique that allows attackers to conceal Command and Control (C2) traffic within standard SSH tunnels.
+This method aims to bypass network detection systems by making malicious communications appear as legitimate SSH activity.
+The article details how to implement this for various C2 tools, using PowerShell as an example.

 IFF Assessment